ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally more robust than others,
 Birtlis and deaths aro more fre-quent by
 night than by day.
 Tho number of men
-capable of bearing arms is calculated at
+capable of bearing arms is calculated a
-ono-fourth of the population.-Englis
 </td></tr></table>

 ---